Remcoooo/First-website/README.md

 # First-website

-NOTE: This project is out dated, not everything on here is still true.
+NOTE: This project is outdated, not everything on here is still true.